mendixlabs/mendix-for-balena/README.md

 1. Make sure Docker is running on your computer.
 You can download this for Mac/Linux/[Windows](https://docs.docker.com/docker-for-windows/)
 2. Make sure you have Node 10.x (LTS) installed.
 (Tip, for Windows, use [NVM](https://github.com/coreybutler/nvm-windows))
 3. Make sure you have installed the Balena cli, this can be done using NodeJS `npm install balena-cli -g` or download the installer [here](https://github.com/balena-io/balena-cli/releases/latest).
 The installer is necessary when you use this setup on Windows, on Mac you can use the NodeJS command
-4. Copy the '.env.example' file to '.env' en fill in the correct values.
+4. Copy the `.env.example` file to `.env` en fill in the correct values.
 You will need a Balena token (for authentication when deploying)
 5. Run the following command (in a terminal) **ONCE** to install dependencies: `npm install`
 6. Run `npm run project` to copy the most recent release from your Mendix project in this setup
 7. Run `npm run build` to build the Docker image